TheBassemNabil/angular-Horizontal-Scroll/README.md

 # Angular Horizontal Scroll table

-angular-Fixed-Header-table is A simple solution for fixed header in any table.
+angular-horizontal-scroll-table is A simple solution for horizontal scroll in any table.